 - By providing everyday social opportunities and activities

 Our vision is to include and empower all people with intellectual disability by encouraging participation and personal growth.
-We seek to encourage and acknowledge strengths and abilities in intellectually disabled people, loving, respecting and valuing them for who they are.
+We seek to encourage and acknowledge the strengths and abilities of intellectually disabled people, loving, respecting and valuing them for who they are.

-Having opportunities to form and nurture friendships and be included in everyday commuity life is vitally important for anyone.
-Relationships are central to our health and wellbeing and at Friendship Link we endeavour to support people to form meaningful relationships.
+Having opportunities to form and nurture friendships and be included in everyday community life is vitally important for anyone.
+Relationships are central to our health and wellbeing and at Friendship Link, we endeavor to support people to form meaningful relationships.

 Our activities range from our infamous monthly Disco and Movie Nights to Pamper, Scrapbooking, Craft activities, Gardening, Exercise groups, and more!
 Our groups and events each month are very well attended and there is ample opportunity for social experiences and to develop a variety of skills.

-For enquiries, to join a group, or put your name down for an event, phone Sue Van der Byl, Manager of Friendship Link or Christine Lawn, Support Worker Friendship Link on 389 0273, or click here to send an email to Friendship Link.
+For inquiries, to join a group, or put your name down for an event, phone Sue van der Byl, Manager of Friendship Link or Natalie Hughes or Maree Greaves Support Workers at Friendship Link on phone 389 0273 or E-mail for further information about what courses are being run when.